Students getting a hands-on lesson in first-ever high school EMT class

 “A lot of these programs are recession-proof,” said Dr. Lovecchio.
 “So it is giving these students an opportunity to get out in the world and create a great life for themselves and their family.”

-A life that allows them to stay closer to home while filling an important need for local fire departments.
+Down the line, these students might stay closer to home, filling an important need for local fire departments.

 The EMS program at ACE runs for one semester and students can take the test to get certified when it is over.